jdb/jdb.github.com/dependencies/brute.py.rst

   with open('brute.result', 'w') as f:
       f.write('\n'.join([str(e) for e in search(G)]))

-No really, we can't use such a costly algorithm, see the next article:
+No really, we can not afford to test individually every permutations, see the next article: :doc:`off_the_shelf`, for better ways to sort dependencies.
-:doc:`off_the_shelf.py`, for better results